Dissident journalist Ovsiannikova placed on wanted list

 The website of the Russian Interior Ministry indicates that Ms. Ovsiannikova, 44, is wanted in connection with a criminal case, without further details.

-Charged in August with ‘spreading false information’ about the Russian military — a crime punishable by up to 10 years in prison — she had been placed under house arrest by a Moscow court and banned from using any means of communication .
+Charged in August with ‘spreading false information’ regarding the Russian military — a crime punishable by up to 10 years in prison — she had been placed under house arrest by a Moscow court and banned from using any means of communication .

 His house arrest ran until October 9 before a probable extension, pending his trial.